Kenny-Hui/HK_ATS/README.md

 The interlock section offers different variety of train interlocking.
 1 means it's enabled, 0 means it's disabled
 **door** - Whether to lock the door when the train is running
-**doorapplybrake** - Whether to lock the power when the door is opened
+**doorapplybrake** - Whether to apply 70% of the brake when the door is opened
 **doorpowerlock** - Whether to lock the power when the door is opened
 **station** - Whether to only allow the driver to open the door where the platform is